Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 Different size interdental brushes

 2. Good oral hygiene will prevent tooth decay and gum disease.
-Brush your teeth twice a day using a medium tufted toothbrush with a small/medium sized head that can get to all the surfaces of your teeth and gums.
+Brush your teeth twice a day.
+Use a medium tufted toothbrush with a small / medium sized head, that can get to all the surfaces of your teeth and gums.
 A single tufted brush can also help to access your teeth for brushing.
-Brush your teeth 30 to 60 minutes after each meal, snack, and sugary drink.
-Do not rinse your mouth after brushing, just spit out the remaining toothpaste.

-3. Use high concentration fluoride toothpaste twice a day.
-We will prescribe you with Duraphat 5000ppm toothpaste to begin with.
+• We will prescribe you with Duraphat 5000ppm toothpaste to begin with.
 You must see your GP or local dentist to get this toothpaste on repeat prescription for the rest of your life.
-Your teeth are at a greater risk of dental decay following radiotherapy treatment.
+Your teeth are at a greater risk of dental decay following radiotherapy.
 This toothpaste will help to protect you against tooth decay.
-Please make sure no one else at home uses this toothpaste, as it can be harmful if not prescribed specifically for you to use.
-We recommend you use GC Tooth Mousse first, smeared over your teeth and left in place for five minutes before brushing your teeth with the Duraphat 5000ppm toothpaste.

-Will I have a follow-up appointment with the Restorative Dental Team?
+Will I have a follow-up appointment with the Restorative Dental team?

 Summary of products to help your mouth during and after chemotherapy / radiotherapy